jjw24/DevOpsTooling/AMIFinder/README.md

 Building this project in Visual Studio
 ======================================
-Thhis project can not be built or started on its own.
+This project can not be built or started on its own.
 It needs to be included into the [Wox](https://github.com/jjw24/Wox) solution to be compiled and run.

 1. Clone the [Wox repo](https://github.com/jjw24/Wox)
 2. Open the solution in Visual Studio and add this project to the Plugins folder